Northwestern Medicine Study Gives Clues About How Long COVID-19 Symptoms Can Linger

 Now, Koralnik says it’s been at least 14 months since symptoms started.

 “Unfortunately we saw that most symptoms persisted in those patients,” he said.
 “For smell and taste, it tended to improve over time.
-But we also saw patients who developed new symptoms over time when they didn’t have them before.”READ MORE: 8-Year-Old Girl Dies After Being Shot In Head In Little Village; Man Critically Wounded
+But we also saw patients who developed new symptoms over time when they didn’t have them before.”READ MORE: 2 Men Seriously Injured After Shooting In Roseland

 The good news, Koralnik says, is that everybody tends to improve over time.